Skip to content

 Primary OIDC Flows

-• Authorization Code [response_type=code]
+• Authorization Code with PKCE [response_type=code]

 • Implicit [response_type=id_token token]